ATCC-Bioinformatics/lab_automation_tools/README.md

 So your sample is now in a 96-well plate.
 Lets normalize it!
 Using the ONT_Normalization excel doc place your sample concentrations in the first table.
 Save the Sample_CSV tab as a CSV and Water_CSV as a separate CSV.
 Now open the normalization program on your EpMotion and import these CSVs.

 ## Eppendorf EpMotion 5075 Library Preparation of gDNA using Oxford Nanopore LSK109 with Native barcoding
-The protocol is designed to process 24 samples and breaks it into 2 programs: end-prep and native barcoding.
--If you'd like to edit this to work with more/less samples don't forget to edit the barcoding incubation wait time as well.
+The protocol is designed to process 24 samples and breaks it into 2 programs: end-prep and native barcoding.If you'd like to edit this to work with more/less samples don't forget to edit the barcoding incubation wait time as well.

 We multiplex 8 samples/flowcell.
 If you'd like to multiplex more you'll need to edit the barcode reagent transfer step.